scalawithcats/scala-with-cats/src/pages/monads/writer.md

 so we can run concurrent computations without mixing logs.

 <div class="callout callout-info">
-*Cats data types*
+*Cats Data Types*

 `Writer` is the first data type we've seen from the [`cats.data`][cats.data.package] package.
-This package provides numerous data types: instances of various type classes that produce useful semantics.
+This package provides instances of various type classes that produce useful semantics.
 Other examples from `cats.data` include the monad transformers that we will see in the next chapter,